Courses Taken under the Satisfactory/Unsatisfactory (S/U) Option

 For further information, contact your departmental adviser or student affairs office, as appropriate.

-- B.Eng. and B.S.E. students may use the S/U option for Complementary Studies courses (i.e., Group A Impact of Technology on Society and Group B Humanities and Social Sciences, Management Studies and Law).
+- B.Eng. and B.S.E. students may use the S/U option for Complementary Studies courses (i.e., Group A Impact of Technology on Society and Group B Humanities and Social Sciences, Management Studies and Law), Natural Science Complementary Courses (for Computer Engineering and Software Engineering students from CEGEP), and Elective Courses (for Mechanical Engineering students from CEGEP).
 You cannot use the S/U option for courses in any other category of the Engineering programs.
 If you choose not to use the S/U option, a grade of D is acceptable as a pass for these Complementary Studies courses.

 - B.Sc.(Arch.) students may use the S/U option for elective courses taken outside the School of Architecture.
 You cannot use the S/U option for courses in any other category of the Architecture program.
 If you choose not to use the S/U option, a grade of D is acceptable as a pass for these elective courses.